burghardt/clamfs/README.md

 This is the simplest mode.
 In this mode clamd opens and reads file by itself.
 Permissions have to be set to allow clamd to access the file.
-Also this mode works only when clamd and ClamFS are no the same machine and both have access to files.
+Also this mode works only when clamd and ClamFS are on the same machine and both have access to files.
 Using this mode might require permissions or ACLs setup for clamd user.
 Please note that attempts to run clamd as root to bypass permissions is usually a bad idea.